 Islamic Development Bank Institute And Prince Mohammed Bin Salman College Of Business & Entrepreneurship Launch Entrepreneurial Mindset Development Program

-JEDDAH, Saudi Arabia, July 22, 2025/ - - The Islamic Development Bank Institute (IsDBI) () and Prince Mohammed Bin Salman College of Business & Entrepreneurship (MBSC) are pleased to announce the launch of the Entrepreneurial Mindset Development Flagship Program, as part of a strategic collaboration aimed at nurturing the next generation of innovative entrepreneurial leaders.
+The Islamic Development Bank Institute (IsDBI) ( ) and Prince Mohammed Bin Salman College of Business & Entrepreneurship (MBSC) are pleased to announce the launch of the Entrepreneurial Mindset Development Flagship Program, as part of a strategic collaboration aimed at nurturing the next generation of innovative entrepreneurial leaders.

 The partnership reflects a shared vision to empower a new generation of entrepreneurs across IsDB Member Countries and Muslim communities worldwide, fostering sustainable growth through innovation, ethical business practices, and economic inclusion.